marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dateandtime.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DATE_AND_TIME, date, current, current date, time, current, current time

 .. _date_and_time:

-.. index:: DATE_AND_TIME

-.. index:: date, current

-.. index:: current date

-.. index:: time, current

-.. index:: current time

 DATE_AND_TIME --- Date and time subroutine
 ******************************************